Complete guide on how to find the best divorce lawyer or attorney near you

 Divorcing is costly not only in terms of money, but also with regards to your emotional energy and time.
 Consider therefore the relative cost of the divorce lawyer/attorney you choose.

 It's essential that you find out:

-- if so, what exactly will you be charged extra for
+- if so, what exactly you'll be charged extra for.

-You can see that it is worth spending a little time on choosing the best professional.
+You can see that it's worth spending a little time on choosing the best divorce lawyer.

 American Academy of Matrimonial Lawyers

 Karen Covy - divorce lawyer, coach and mediator